-Liberal Arts degrees at Manchester Community College provide a solid foundation in the Liberal Arts and Sciences so that students may discover and explore academic interests while preparing for future baccalaureate programs.
-The goal of the degrees is to graduate well-rounded, lifelong learners who demonstrate the intellectual qualities and global awareness required of good stewards and citizens of our changing world.
-Liberal Arts degrees give students the opportunity to complete an Associate's degree as a stepping stone to a four-year degree.
+The Liberal Arts degree at Manchester Community College provides a solid foundation in the Liberal Arts and Sciences so that students may discover and explore academic interests while preparing for future baccalaureate programs.
+The goal of the degree is to graduate well-rounded, lifelong learners who demonstrate the intellectual qualities and global awareness required of good stewards and citizens of our changing world.
+The Liberal Arts degree gives students the opportunity to complete an Associate degree as a stepping stone to a four-year degree.
 Core requirements for the program are comprised of courses that are the foundation of most four-year degrees.